Engine Communication

 - Generate SSL/TLS certificate and private key pairs signed by a certificate authority (CA)

 - To enable HTTPS for an engine, generate a single private key and public certificate pair for the engine.
-StreamSets provides a self-signed certificate that you can use.
+IBM StreamSets provides a self-signed certificate that you can use.
 However, web browsers generally issue a warning for self-signed certificates.
-StreamSets strongly recommends that you generate a key and certificate pair signed by a trusted CA.
+As a best practice, generate a key and certificate pair signed by a trusted CA.

 Create a Keystore File